mcchae/pot-sdk-doc/Preparing_Private_Repository_Windows10.md

 > Default port number is `6543`.
 You can change any port you want less than 65535.

-## Running Private repository using pypicloud
+## Running the private repository using pypicloud

 ```sh